-The Academic Opportunity Program (AOP) and the Higher Education Opportunity Program (HEOP) have a long and proud tradition of scholarship and academic excellence, serving students for more than thirty-five years.
-Both programs offer support services to ensure academic success
+The Academic Opportunity Program (AOP) and the Higher Education Opportunity Program (HEOP) have a long and proud tradition of scholarship and academic excellence, serving students

 Advising

 Director: Lecturer Brian Cohen (Biological Sciences)

 Academic advising is central to the mission of a liberal arts college such as Union and is a key faculty responsibility.
 Union students enjoy a close working relationship with the faculty advisors who encourage and assist their advisees to make informed choices that maximize the benefits of a liberal arts education.
 First-year students are assigned advisors by the Dean of Studies while upper-class advisors are chosen by the student.
 Students may request a change of advisor at any time through the Dean of Studies office.
 Additional information on advising can be obtained on the advising website.